fergbrain/countdown-timer/readme.txt

  * Fixed missing tag
  * Fixed form not submitting in IE, Safari, et all
- * Fixed �pressing return key doesn�t submit form� bug
+ * Fixed 'pressing return key doesn't submit form' bug

 = 1.7.1 =
 Release Date: 3/9/2007:

- * �No Dates Present� bug fix
+ * 'No Dates Present' bug fix
  * Updated Plugin URI to be correct
  * If updates are checked for, a link to the latest tag is given instead of the trunk (guaranteed to be stable)
  * Added Widget plugin